 Most people don’t go through the trouble of using a fountain pen unless they intend to preserve their documents for an extensive amount of time.
 Some experts believe the pH of ink affects its longevity.
 Regardless of your dye choice, you’ll need to keep your documents away from water and sunlight.

-We hope you enjoyed our top nine fountain pen inks.
+We hope you enjoyed our top eleven fountain pen inks.
 These luscious dyes promise to yield vibrant, colorful results.
 While many people are rightfully distracted by fancy fountain pens and decorative nibs, proper emphasis needs to be placed on ink selections.
 If our tests have taught us anything, it’s that proper penmanship cannot conceal inferior fountain pen ink.
 If you want truly spectacular symbols, opt for one of our top picks or use our buying guide to hone in on ink that works for you!